GSA/notifications-api/README.md

 different method of installing Python.
 The recommended approach is to use [`pyenv`](https://github.com/pyenv/pyenv), as noted above in the installation instructions.

+If you're using PyCharm for Python development, we've noticed some quirkiness with the IDE and the interaction between Poetry and virtual environment management that could cause a variety of problems to come up during project setup and dependency management.
+Other tools, such as Visual Studio Code, have proven to be a smoother experience for folks.

 ### PostgreSQL Installation Errors